dazuozcy/dazuozcy.github.io/_posts/openmp/2021-07-03-introdution-to-openmp-intel.md

-### Good Books
+# 推荐的参考书

-- "Using OpenMP-portable shared memory parallel programing"
+- "*Using OpenMP-portable shared memory parallel programing*"

-- "Patterns for Parallel Programing"
+- "*Patterns for Parallel Programing*"

-- "Introduction to Concurrency in Programming Languages"
+- "*Introduction to Concurrency in Programming Languages*"

-- "The Art of Concurrency"
+- "*The Art of Concurrency*"